A practical guide to moving, living, working & traveling in Greece, plus tips and narratives from an American in Athens

 c) apply for the proper Greek permit within 30 days of arrival or apply for Greek citizenship if you are staying permanently.

 A non-EU citizen with plans to immigrate and/or be resident in Greece (stay past 90 days) should not be looking at this post.
 The proper post is, “How non-EU citizens can move, live and work in Greece.”
-This also applies if you are a non-EU citizen of Greek origin/descent without dual citizenship with the EU.
+This also applies if you are a non-EU citizen of Greek origin/descent without dual citizenship with the EU, Norway, Switzerland, Iceland or Liechtenstein.

-This article is updated regularly to reflect new laws & regulations.
-And I encourage everyone to be patient in reading this article and its comments, as they offer answers/suggestions to common questions and a full explanation not available anywhere else.
+This article is updated regularly to reflect new laws and regulations.
+I encourage everyone to be patient in reading this article and its comments, as they offer answers and suggestions to common questions and a full explanation not available anywhere else.

 Visas